Buzz Logo

 There are multiple federal guidelines that govern military and veteran tuition rates.
 If you are on active duty*, utilizing GI Bill benefits (Chapters 30, 31, 33, and 35), and live in Montana, contact the Military and Veterans Success Center to have your residency adjusted.

-If you are using Chapter 33 benefits (Post 9/11, including transferred benefits) and are eligible at the 100% rate (typically based on 36 months or more of active service), and do not live in Montana, you may qualify for the Yellow Ribbon program, which would offset any out of state tuition and fee costs.
+If you are using Chapter 33 benefits (Post 9/11, including transferred benefits) and are eligible at the 100% rate (typically based on 36 months or more of active service), and do not live in Montana, you may qualify for the Yellow Ribbon program.

-*Active duty military members using Tuition Assistance (TA) are responsible for additional fees.
-TA will only cover the cost of tuition.
+*Active duty military members using Tuition Assistance (TA) are responsible for the fees portion of their cost of attendance, as TA will only cover the cost of tuition.
 Please note that being active duty alone does not ensure in state tuition.
 The service member (or dependent) must either be a resident of Montana, stationed in Montana under active duty orders, or a member of the Montana National Guard to qualify.

-The Military and Veteran Success Center conducts dual certifications.
-What this means is that after the add/drop period, we will adjust your certification, to include your tuition and fees.
+The Military and Veteran Success Center conducts dual certifications for all Chapter 33 students IAW federal law.
+What this means is that after the add/drop period, we will adjust your certification, in order to report your tuition and fees.

 The reason this is done is to ensure that the veteran receives their book stipends and MHA in a timely manner.
 Please notify us of any changes to credit hours or modality of instruction after certification, as not doing so may result in a student debt.

-If a veteran drops courses or changes their initial registration in any way, they should contact the Military and Veterans Success Center immediately.
-A new certification will need to be submitted reflecting the changes.
+If a veteran drops a course or changes their initial registration in any way, they should contact the Military and Veterans Success Center immediately.
+An amendment to their certification will need to be submitted reflecting their changes.

 If a veteran drops any courses during or after the add/drop period, it may create a student debt.
 Please contact the us prior to any withdrawls, after the add/drop period, so that we can better help you make an informed decision.

-If you receive an incomplete grade, you have one year to complete any additional course work so that you receive a passing grade.
-If the incomplete status remains after one year, the grade will be reported to the VA in accordance with federal guidelines.
+If you receive an incomplete grade, you have one year to complete any additional course work in order to receive a passing grade.
+If the incomplete status remains after one year, the grade may be reported to the VA in accordance with federal guidelines.

-Students placed on Academic Probation may be reported to the VA in accordance with the unearned F or unofficial withdrawal reporting requirements.
+Students placed on Academic Probation may be reported to the VA in accordance with the unearned F/unofficial withdrawal reporting requirements.

 Students placed on Academic Suspension must be reported to the VA.
 The VA may send a debt letter to students placed on Academic Suspension and their education benefits may be suspended depending on the circumstances involved.

-The rounding out rule is an option that allows students to take additional classes in order to maximise their VA payments.
-However this rule is only availible to students that are within their last term and includes some other specific criteria.
+The rounding out rule is an option that allows students to take additional classes in order to regain full time status.
+However, this rule is only available to students that are within their last term.
+Priority must be made to taking any courses within the students’ degree plan (that they have not yet taken) prior to registering for courses outside their current plan.

-Complaints can be submitted directly to the VA, however we ask that you first allow the Military and Veterans Success Center to try to resolve any issues you may have.
+Complaints can be submitted directly to the VA; however we ask that you first allow the Military and Veterans Success Center to try to resolve any issues you may have as the VA does not tell us when there is an issue and it can significantly delay any favorable resolutions.
+We work very hard to advocate on our students behalf but can only do so when we are informed of potential issues or concerns.

 School Complaints or Feedback.